-The average exam grade on the five exams will be worth 70% of the course grade points each; this includes a comprehensive final exam.
+The average exam grade on the five exams will be worth 70% of the course grade; this includes a comprehensive final exam.
 The final course grade cannot be more than the final exam grade plus 30 points.
-During exams, neither hats with brims nor headphones/earbuds may be worn.
+Headphones/earbuds may not be worn in class.
 All cell phones should be set to silent or powered off.
-There will not be NO MAKE-UP exams for authorized or excused absences; however, the percentage score from the final exam score will be applied to the missed exam score for authorized or excused absences.
+There will no make-up exams for authorized or excused absences; however, the percentage score from the final exam score will be applied to the missed exam score for authorized or excused absences.

-Authorized absences: due to participation in sponsored activities must be approved in advance by department chairs and academic deans.
-Within three days following the absence, students should submit authorized absence cards from the Dean of Students.
+Authorized absences due to participation in sponsored activities must be approved in advance.
+Students should submit authorized absence cards from the Dean of Students